Richard-Apps/richardapps-web/CONTRIBUTING.md

-# Contribution Guidelines
+# Contribution

-Thank you for considering contributing to my project!
+Thank you for considering contributing to my project.
-I welcome contributions from everyone, whether you're a seasoned developer or just starting out.
+I welcome contributions from everyone!
-Your help is invaluable in making my project better.

-## How to Contribute

-I welcome contributions in the following areas:

-- General code improvements
-- Bug fixes
-- Adding features

-If you're unsure about something or need assistance, feel free to reach out to me.
-I'm here to help!

 ## Getting Started